yodablocks/Sharing_past_project/Classroom/Advanced_Solidity/Deploying/Chapter_3.md

 "0x60806040526010600155600154600a0a6002556201518060035566038d7ea4c6800060085560006009556046600a55336000806101000a81548173ffffffffffffffffffffffffffffffffffffffff021916908373ffffffffffffffffffffffffffffffffffffffff1..."
 ```

-As you can see, a human is about as likely to be able to read bytecode as a real life zombie!
+As you can see, a human is about as likely to be able to read bytecode a fish is likely to solve complex mathematical equations !

 ## Using the Solidity Compiler